jake-knerr/js-style-guide/README.md

   /testing-api.js
 ```

-#### Within a technical category folder, prefer to place domain-specific files in domain-specific folders.
+#### Within a technical-category folder, prefer to place domain-specific files in domain-specific folders.

 If there is only one domain, then adding domain folders is not necessary.
 Nesting sub-domain folders within domain folders is allowed.
 These folders are known as "domain-specific folders."